gouz/muzik/README.md

 ## Development

-To build you own, change the `static/list.v2.json` file and run
+To build you own, change the `static/list.v2.json` file and run after the usual `npm install`

 ```sh
 npm run dev